-All applicants will be considered for Project of the Year and each of the Partner award categories.
-Nominations are due by Tuesday, September 3, 2013, and selections are expected to be made by December 2013.
+All applicants will be considered for the Project of the Year category and each of the Partner award categories.
+Nominations are due by Friday, October 3, 2014.
+Evaluation, compliance screening and selection are expected to take approximately three to four months.
 All applicants will be notified by email of their selection status.

 The following criteria must be met for an application to be eligible:

 - Nominees and key project partners must be current LMOP Partners at the time of application submission.

 - The project(s) must have become operational between September 3, 2013, and September 4, 2014.

 Applications will be evaluated based on responses to each of three equally weighted factors: